I do hope you'll enjoy my patterns, which are linked below. Thanks for visiting, and thanks for your interest!

 Amy's Free Patterns for Crochet Trims, Borders and Edgings

-Trims, borders and edgings work wonderfully for finishing off various craft projects.
-I use them on bunches of different creations, not limited to my crochet projects.
-They're handy for finishing off knitting and paper crafts projects too.
+Trims, borders, and edgings work wonderfully for finishing off various craft projects.
+You can use them on bunches of different creations besides crochet projects.
+They're handy for finishing off knitting and papercraft projects too.

 - Lacy blanket edging with v-stitches and picots

 - Pointed scalloped edging

 - Checkered blanket edging